idgaspar/Beyond_relativistic_Lagrangian_perturbation_theory/README.md

-# Beyond_relativistic_Lagrangian_perturbation_theory
-Beyond relativistic Lagrangian perturbation theory: A numerical example.
+# Beyond relativistic Lagrangian perturbation theory: A numerical example.

 This notebook contains the code used to generate the figures shown in *Section Numerical Example* of the paper *Delgado Gaspar, Buchert and Ostrowski (2022)*.
 It intends to provide a pedagogical introduction to GRZA as a generalization of Szekeres models.